Below are some of the FAQ’s that we are commonly asked. If you need an answer to a question that is not below, please contact us here.

 I have a large block of land I’m thinking about sub-dividing, where do I start?

 Firstly, check your original land contracts and the block or lot title to confirm whether the land is allowed to be subdivided.
 If you can’t find these documents, speak to a local title company or let us know and we can look into this for you.
 Consider the amount of plots you would like to have on the land, the larger the subdivision, the more complex it will become however speaking to Reddie Surveys or another experienced town planner will allow you to understand the possibilities and complexities of land subdivisions and we can walk you through the entire process.
 We can help you out from start to finish; we’ll assist you with designing the subdivision, surveying the property, submitting applications to the relevant authorities and everything in between.
 Give us a call to set up an initial, obligation free meeting today about your subdivision plans.
+For more information on how to subdivide your land in Victoria, please visit our website page here.

 ABOUT REDDIE SURVEYS